GanQiaoUC/LREC_MulDiLoC-HAP/README.md

 o	First-half continuation (participants completed an AI-generated opening draft)
 3. Delayed Posttest (Three Weeks Later): Participants wrote a new essay without assistance to examine persistence and transfer effects of AI-assisted writing.
 ## Corpus and Data Format
-All corpus materials are located in the Corpus&Data folder.
-The main dataset file is MulDiLoC-HAP.csv, which contains all essays and metadata in a single CSV file for ease of access and analysis.
+All corpus materials are located in the **Corpus&Data** folder.
+The main dataset file is **MulDiLoC-HAP.csv**, which contains all essays and metadata in a single CSV file for ease of access and analysis.
 We chose this format because it is compatible with Python, R, and most other data analysis environments.
 This design allows users to extract the specific columns they need without navigating across multiple files, maintaining both simplicity and reproducibility.
 The released dataset includes data from 682 participants who consented to share their work publicly.
 Data from 11 participants who did not provide consent have been excluded from this release.
 ### CSV File Structure for the Corpus
-Please refer to the table below for the meanings of each column in the MulDiLoC-HAP.csv file.
+Please refer to the table below for the meanings of each column in the **MulDiLoC-HAP.csv** file.

 | **Column Name**     | **Description**                                                                                                                                                          |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |